-- Create the models for different kinds of structures. - Understand the concepts of loading in the structures. - Learn the various loading patterns on the structures. - Analyze the frame and truss type structures. - Design the different types of structures.
+- Familiarize on the modeling of different kinds of structures. - Understand the concepts of loading in the structures. - Know about the various loading patterns on the structures. - Analyse the frame and truss type structures. - Design the different types of structures.

 - 1. Sham Tickoo "Exploring Bentley STAAD.Pro CONNECT", 3rd Edition, 2017. - 2.
 T. S. Sarma "Design of Industrial Steel and R C C Buildings Using Staad Pro: With Indian Examples 2020".